tdammers/sprinkles/README.md

 The core of every templar project is the `project.yml` file.
 (See http://yaml.org/ for details on YAML).
 When starting up, templar parses that file and configures itself accordingly.
-The most important (and currently only) key in that file is `Rules`, a list of routing rules.
+The most important (and currently only) key in that file is `rules`, a list of routing rules.

 ### Routing Rules